 The only problem with the tale?
-According to the government, it never happened.
+According to prevailing wisdom, it never happened.

 The story of the Philadelphia Experiment has lived on for decades, despite the fact that much of what is known is pure conjecture.
 Of the hundreds of stories and details that have been thrown around over the years, only a few things are known for certain.

-One, that a man named Morris K. Jessup, an astronomer specializing in the propulsion of unidentified flying objects, received a letter from a man named Carlos Allende (also referred to as Carl Allen) who claimed to have witnessed a secret experiment in the Philadelphia Naval Shipyard.
+The first of these is that one Morris K. Jessup, an astronomer specializing in the propulsion of unidentified flying objects (UFOs), received a letter from a man named Carlos Allende (also known as Carl Allen) who claimed to have witnessed a secret experiment in the Philadelphia Naval Shipyard.

-Allende claimed that a naval ship known as the USS Eldridge had been teleported through time to another dimension where its crew had encountered aliens.
-Jessup attempted to investigate Allende’s claims, though he could not find any physical evidence to support them.
+Jessup attempted to investigate Allende’s incredulous claims, though he could not find any physical evidence to support them.
 Eventually, he wrote Allende off as a fool.

-Apart from the Varo annotations, all reports of the Philadelphia Experiment have been uncorroborated, considered a hoax, or brushed aside, as the claims simply do not conform to the laws of physics.
+Apart from Allende’s claims and the Varo annotations, all reports of the Philadelphia Experiment have been uncorroborated, considered a hoax, or brushed aside, as the claims simply do not conform to the laws of physics.

-The government organizations that were allegedly involved in the experiment claim that it never happened, and indeed no documents have ever been found.
-Truly, the mysterious annotated manuscript of Jessup’s book seems to be the only written mention of the Philadelphia experiment’s in existence.
+The government organizations that were allegedly involved declare that it never happened, and indeed no documents have ever been found.
+Truly, the mysterious annotated manuscript of Jessup’s book seems to be the only written mention of the Philadelphia Experiment.

 The sole fact that Carlos Allende seemed to be the only witness to such a large scale event seemed to hold most right-minded people back from believing the story.
 However, in 1988, Allende was joined by another witness.